Flying Car Stocks That Are Cleared For Takeoff

 Joby’s helicopter has a vertical takeoff, can seat 4 passengers (plus the pilot) and reaches a top speed of 200 mph.
 This makes it perfect for congested metropolitan areas like Los Angeles.
 Joby’s helicopters would be able to turn an hour-long drive into a 15-minute flight.
 The phrase that Joby uses to describe its business is “electric aerial ridesharing.”

 In the second half of 2021, Joby went public through a merger with SPAC Reinvent Technology Partnerships.
-It has only released data from Q3 2021 and reported a net loss of $78.9 million.
+It has only released data from FY 2021 where it reported a net loss of $180 million.
 However, this loss is expected since commercial flights aren’t starting until 2024.

 Other than that, Joby is in the process of receiving its Part 135 Air Carrier Certificate.
 This certificate is required before starting revenue-generating passenger flights.
 For risk-averse investors, you might want to wait until after this certificate has been secured.
-For opportunistic investors, you can get into this flying car stock at a cheaper price before it gets this certificate.
+For opportunistic investors, you can get into this flying car stock at a potential buy before it gets this certificate.

-Joby’s stock has remained steady at approximately $9/share since the merger was made official.
+Joby’s stock has remained steady at approximately $5/share in the recent months.

 Archer Aviation (NYSE: ACHR)

 Notably, Archer has secured a partnership with United Airlines.
-This is actually a very significant advantage.
+This is actually a significant competitive advantage.
 United will be there over the coming years to offer capital and expertise.
-Additionally, Untied could potentially become a very large customer for Arher.
+Additionally, Untied could potentially become a very large customer for Archer.

 Archer plans to unveil the first generation of its aircraft in 2023.
-It is considering Los Angeles and Miami as it’s flagship cities.
-Similar to Joby, it has only reported financial results from Q3 2021.
-In this quarter, it announced a net loss of $177 million.
+It is considering Los Angeles and Miami as its flagship cities.
+This flying car company posted a net loss of around $72 million in Q2 2022.

-Archer’s stock has dropped by about 40% since the merger was approved.
+Archer’s stock has dropped by about 50% year-to-date.
 However, it’s so early on for this flying car stock that I wouldn’t worry much about its movements.

 EHang (Nasdaq: EH)

-In 2020, EHang posted $180.09 million in annual revenue.
-This represented a 47.84% increase from 2019.
-However, it also reported a total net loss of $87.62 in 2020.
+In 2021, EHang posted $57 million in annual revenue.
+This represented a 68% decrease from 2020.
+However, it also reported a total net loss of $314 million in 2021.
 Just like with the previous flying stocks, I wouldn’t focus too much on these early initial losses.

-Ehang’s stock is up 125% over the past year.
+Ehang’s stock is down 64% over the past year.

 Those are the three major flying car stocks that appear to be closest to bringing a product to market.
-However, there are a few other flying car stocks worth mentioning.
+However, there are a few other flying car companies worth mentioning.

 Just like with self-driving cars, many companies are quick to jump on the bandwagon.
 Every company wants to act as if it’s on the cutting edge of the industry.
 However, many of these flying car stocks are vague on how close they are on delivering on its promises.